 The Organization is a not-for-profit organization incorporated in Minnesota.
 Its goal is to educate the public about life-threatening abuses by global corporations, including interference in public policymaking.
-The Organization's headquarters are located in Boston, Massachusetts, with other satellite offices globally.
+The Organization's headquarters are located in Boston, Massachusetts.

 Basis of Presentation